-Principle 5 - The responsible entity should seek to ensure that the custody arrangements in place are disclosed appropriately to investors in the CIS offering documents or otherwise made transparent to investors.
+Standard 4 - The responsible entity should seek to ensure that the custody arrangements in place are disclosed appropriately to investors in the CIS offering documents or otherwise made transparent to investors.

-62. The safekeeping of CIS assets is a significant component of the CIS arrangement between the custodian and the CIS / responsible entity.
-The responsible entity should seek to ensure that the custodial arrangements and any risks associated with the arrangements are properly disclosed to investors and any significant changes updated to investors.
+- 58. The custody of CIS assets is a significant component of the CIS arrangement between the custodian and the CIS / responsible entity.
+The responsible entity should seek to ensure that the custodial arrangements (including any asset re-use) and any risks and benefits (e.g. fees earned) associated with the arrangements are properly disclosed to investors and any significant changes updated to investors. - 59.
 Where CIS assets are held in a foreign jurisdiction, the responsible entity should consider disclosing this arrangement and the associated risks.
-Where self custody is being used, the responsible entity should also consider specifically disclosing the existence of this arrangement and what additional safeguards have been put in place to mitigate any potential conflicts of interest.
+Where self-custody is being used subject to the local regulatory framework, the responsible entity should also consider specifically disclosing the existence of this arrangement and the additional safeguards put in place to mitigate any potential conflicts of interest. - 60.
+As a matter of best practice, the responsible entity may also consider providing on request, the identity of the sub-custodian and its role in relation to the custodian.